Back to Blog

 How do these handle images and attachments?

 Obsidian stores attachments locally alongside notes.
 Notion hosts attachments in their cloud.
 Logseq stores attachments locally.
-For developers with lots of screenshots and diagrams, local storage (Obsidian/Logseq) gives more control.
+For developers with lots of screenshots and diagrams, local storage gives more control.

 Conclusion